 Create a vertical or horizontal bar chart

-A bar chart presents categorical data with rectangular bars with heights proportional to their values.
+A bar chart represents categorical data using rectangular bars whose heights or lenghts are proportional to their values.

-In LogAlto, you can create a vertical or horizontal bar chart.
+In LogAlto, you can create vertical or horizontal bar chart.

-In a vertical bar chart, the X axis of the chart shows the specific categories being compared, and the Y axis represents a measured value.
+In a vertical bar chart, the X axis of the chart indicates the specific categories being compared, and the Y axis represents a measured value.

 When to use a bar chart?

-The barchart is useful to compare relative amounts of each categories - like compare number of persons per gender or per region.
+The barchart is useful for comparing relative amounts of each categories - such as comparing the number of persons per gender or per geographic region.

 It requires at least 1 numerical field (what will be calculated) and 1 or 2 categorical variable (what will be compared).